craftaliciousme craftaliciousme

 Welcome to my internet home.

-Blogging for ten years about creativity, books and baked goods.
+Blogging for more than ten years about creativity, books and lifestyle adventures.
 All while goal setting, seeking a creative life and sharing my thoughts and life as an introvert in Germany's capital.

 Come join me and let's be friends.